 - Volume: The number of searches for a specific keyword in a specific time frame.

-Using SEMRush to Conduct Keyword Research
+Example: Using Semrush to Conduct Keyword Research

-Open your SEMRush dashboard, and navigate to Organic Research > Position Changes.
+Open your Semrush dashboard, and navigate to Organic Research > Position Changes.
 There, you’ll see all the New, Declined, Improved and Lost keywords for yours and the competitive websites.

 The Organic Research > Positions tab will show you the keywords that you’re already ranking for.

 Start by searching short-tail keywords.
-SEMRush will automatically show a list of relevant phrases and keywords that you can group according to Volume, CPC, Competition, Trend, and Results.
+Semrush will automatically show a list of relevant phrases and keywords that you can group according to Volume, CPC, Competition, Trend, and Results.

 If you go again to Organic Search > Overview and scroll down, you’ll also get a list of the Main Competitors for the domain that you’re researching.